Cook Out (restaurant): Menu

-Their menu primarily features grilled hamburgers and cheeseburgers, hot dogs, chicken sandwiches, North Carolina barbecue and quesadillas.
+Their menu primarily features grilled hamburgers and cheeseburgers, hot dogs, chicken sandwiches, chicken nuggets, chicken fingers, North Carolina barbecue and quesadillas.
 A signature to their menu is the Cook Out Tray, which features combinations of entrees, sides and a drink or milkshake.
-Another feature of Cook Out's menu is their selection of more than 40 flavors of milkshakes.
+Another feature of the menu is their selection of more than 40 flavors of milkshakes.
 A featured drink on their menu is Cheerwine, a local North Carolina cherry soda usually only served in North Carolina and surrounding states.